TarcisioDamascena/TarcisioDamascena/README.md

 ### Hi, I'm Tarcísio!
 Welcome to my GitHub! 👋
 - ⚛️ React and React Native Developer
+- 🅰️ Angular Delveloper
-- ☕ Currently studying Backend with Java
+- ☕ Currently studying Java Backend

 ## About Me:
 I've been passionate about technology since I was a kid.
 At 14, I discovered Unity and had my first contact with a programming language, which sparked my interest in learning more about the tech world.
 During my technical education, I honed my skills in electronics and computer science, and I had the opportunity to collaborate on the development of an educational website during my internships.
 I also enjoy simulation and survival games, as well as playing online with friends.